ByteBard58/Curiosity-Code/README.md

 ```

 ## 📝 Note
-This is a private, personal archive.
+This is a personal archive.
 Code is maintained as-needed and subject to change as I explore new ideas or refined methods.